helix-editor/helix/helix-syntax/README.md

 helix-syntax
 ============

-Syntax highlighting for helix, (shallow) submodules resides here.
+Syntax highlighting for helix.
+This crate builds the tree-sitter grammars fetched by the grammars script.

 Differences from nvim-treesitter
 --------------------------------